bytewax/bytewax/docs/examples/kafka-enrichment.md

 **Kafka Output**

-To capture data that is transformed in a dataflow, the capture method is used.Similarly to the input method, it takes a configuration as the argument.
+To capture data that is transformed in a dataflow, we will use the `capture` method.
+Similar to the input method, it takes a configuration as the argument.
 Bytewax has built-in output configurations and [`KafkaOutputConfig`](https://docs.bytewax.io/apidocs/bytewax.outputs#bytewax.outputs.KafkaOutputConfig) is one of those.
 We are going to use it in this example to write out the enriched data to a new topic.

 ```python doctest:SKIP
 flow.capture(